{{org_field_logo}}

 3.5 Grounds for Declining a Request

-Requests for flexible working may be declined only on the following grounds:
+Requests for flexible working may be refused only for one or more of the following statutory business reasons:

 3.6 Supporting Work-Life Balance Initiatives